Before forking out for heated gear, it’s worth seeing just how warm you can get using tried and true “analogue” methods.

 For more about reducing helmet noise, see these posts:

-High-end balaclavas are separated from more budget offerings by insulation per millimeter, wind/water resistant properties and comfort.
+High-end balaclavas are separated from more budget offerings by insulation per millimetre, wind/water-resistant properties and comfort.

-Typically, synthetic materials will get you the most bang for your buck when it comes to insulation per millimetre.
+Typically, synthetic materials will get you the most bang for your buck regarding insulation per millimetre.
 Fleece-lined examples can remain lightweight, thin and leave enough room to add a membrane to take care of wind and water.

-Premium balaclavas will have highly breathable mesh panels around the scalp to keep you comfortable and some will include these panels over the ears to avoid interfering with the sound from your speakers.
+Premium balaclavas have highly breathable mesh panels around the scalp to keep you comfortable.
+Some will include these panels over the ears to avoid interfering with the sound from your speakers.

 Flat-stitched seams help you avoid the ‘red lines’ on the face that are a feature of most riders in winter.

-Though, lots of veterans will tell you ‘If your balaclava isn’t comfortable, try turning it inside out.”
+Many veterans will tell you, ‘If your balaclava isn’t comfortable, try turning it inside out.”

 Your mileage may vary.